kubedb/docs/docs/guides/singlestore/backup/kubestash/customization/index.md

 ### Passing targeted databases to the backup process

-KubeStash MySQL addon uses the [mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) for backup.
+KubeStash SingleStore addon uses the [mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) for backup.
 Addon has implemented a `databases` params which indicates your targeted backup databases.

 The below example shows how you can pass the `--databases` option during backup.